CoderSeb/school-1dv027-IoT-mqtt/README.md

-# Steps for IoT Assignment
+# Steps to get MQTT data to influxdb

 ## Setting up MQTT on AWS